SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 "Note the DEFINITION DEFERRED additions for lcl5.
 It is used to make the class known in the program "before its actual definition.
 Such statements are particularly necessary in local classes, and if a "reference to a local class is made before it is defined.
-"A metehod of lcl5 includes the creation of an instance of lcl4, demonstrating that friends can "indeed create the instances.
+"A method of lcl5 includes the creation of an instance of lcl4, demonstrating that friends can "indeed create the instances.
 You can comment out FRIENDS lcl5 in the class declaration part of "lcl4.
 Consequently, a syntax error is displayed in lcl5 for the instance creation.
 CLASS lcl5 DEFINITION DEFERRED.